ministryofjustice/moj-frontend/docs/components/search/index.md

 title: Search
 status: To be reviewed
 statusDate: June 2021
-excerpt: "Use the search component to let users search by word or phrase."
+lede: "Use the search component to let users search by word or phrase."
 ---

 {% example template="examples/default", colocated=true, height=200 %}